-mation is noted in Rothschild and Stiglitz, (1976, 638).
-It has been studied in-depth for various types of costly imperfect information by Hoy, and Crocker and Snow.
+has been studied in-depth for various types of costly imperfect information by Hoy, (1982, 1988), and Crocker and Snow, (1986, 2000).

 This efficiency gain from risk classification only arises if the quantity of insurance coverage is a choice variable of customers.
-If insureds are mandated to buy a fixed amount of coverage - say: unlimited coverage - classifying risks will by definition not affect the selected rate of coverage.
+If insureds are mandated to buy a fixed amount of coverage - say: unlimited coverage -, classifying risks will by definition not affect the 'chosen' rate of coverage.
 While pricing high risk consumers a higher price decreases the rate of cross-subsidisation inherent to any mandatory scheme of insurance, it does not change the behaviour of insureds or, more specifically, their decision to co-insure.
-The effect of risk classification will therefore be purely redistributive.
+The effect of risk classification will be purely re-distributive.
 In other words: it may improve the equity but not the efficiency of mandatory insurance.

-A second efficiency enhancing effect of risk classification follows from the improved composition of low- to high-risk insureds in the population of drivers.
-A simple graphical illustration of the effect is given in Figure 1.
-We consider the willingness to pay $(\in X)$ and the number of policies (X) sold of two types of customers: low-risk drivers (L) and high-risk drivers (H).
-High-risk drivers exhibit a larger willingness-to-pay for insurance (DH) than low-risk-drivers (DL), because of greater risk exposure.
-In a perfectly separated market, low-risk drivers would pay a premium equal to their expected loss per period of PL and the number of insureds would amount to L\.
-Similarly, high-risk drivers would pay a premium of PH and their number would be H\.
-If risk classification is restricted so that both types of customers pay the same rate (P1), the number of low-risk drivers will decline to L1 while the number of drivers in the high-risk segment will increase to H1.
-Because of this changing proportion of high- to low-risk drivers the average cost of coverage increases to P2.
+A different efficiency enhancing effect of risk classification follows from the improved composition of low- to high-risk insureds in the population of drivers.
+A simple graphical illustration of the effect is given in figure 1 (an analogous illustration is provided in Rea, 1992).
+We consider two types of customers: low-risk drivers (L) and high-risk drivers (H).
+High-risk drivers exhibit a larger willingness-to-pay for coverage (D^H) than low-risk-drivers (DL), because of greater risk exposure.
+In a perfectly separated market, low-risk drivers would pay a premium equal to their expected loss per period of P^L and the number of insureds would amount to L. Similarly, high-risk drivers would pay a premium of PH and their number would be H. If risk classification is restricted so that both types of customers pay the same rate (P1), the number of low-risk drivers will decline to L1 while the number of drivers in the high-risk segment will increase to H1.
+Because of this changing proportion of high- to lowrisk drivers the average cost of coverage increases to P2.
 Consequently, insurers have to increase the average premium to avoid loss.
-With P2 being the ultimate equilibrium price, the benefits of risk classification to low-risk drivers (b) exceeds the costs to high-risk-drivers (a) - mainly because the average price of insurance decreases from P2 to P1.
-The move from the pooled equilibrium (L2, H2) to the separated equilibrium (L\, H\) is welfare improving because the reduction in social cost of a decreasing number of high-risk drivers surmounts their willingness-to-pay by the shaded area c.
+With P2 being the ultimate equilibrium price, the benefits of risk classification to low-risk drivers (b) exceeds the costs to high-risk-drivers (a) mainly because the average price of insurance decreases from P2 to P1.
+The move from the pooled equilibrium (L2, H2) to the separated equilibrium (L, H) is welfare improving because the reduction in social cost of a decreasing number of high-risk drivers surmounts their willingness-to-pay by the shaded area c.
 The simultaneous increase of low-risk drivers in the pool is socially beneficial because their willingness to pay exceeds their expected accident costs by the shaded area b.
-The sum of b and c marks the social welfare enhancement from (costless) risk classification.
+The sum of b and c marks the social welfare enhancement from (costless) risk classification (Rea, 1992).
 It is due to an improved composition of insureds.